 Title Source Date Pages Notes DHS' Efforts to Coordinate the Activities of Federal Cyber Operations Center DHS Inspector General October 2013 29 DHS could do a better job sharing information among the five federal centers that coordinate cybersecurity work.
-The department's National Cybersecurity and Communications Integration Center, or the NCCIC, is tasked with sharing information about malicious activities on government networks with cybersecurity offices within the Defense Department, the FBI and federal intelligence agencies.
-But the DHS center and the five federal cybersecurity hubs do not all have the same technology or resources, preventing them from having shared situational awareness of intrusions or threats and restricting their ability to coordinate response.
+The department's National Cybersecurity and Communications Integration Center (NCCIC) is tasked with sharing information about malicious activities on government networks with cybersecurity offices within DOD, the Federal Bureau of Investigation (FBI), and federal intelligence agencies.
+But the DHS center and the five federal cybersecurity hubs do not all have the same technology or resources, preventing them from having shared situational awareness of intrusions or threats and restricting their ability to coordinate responses.
 The centers also have not created a standard set of categories for reporting incidents.
 Special Cybersecurity Workforce Project (Memo for Heads of Executive Departments and Agencies) Office of Personnel Management (OPM) July 8, 2013 N/A The OPM is collaborating with the White House Office of Science and Technology Policy, the Chief Human Capital Officers Council (CHCOC), and the Chief Information Officers Council (CIOC) in implementing a special workforce project that tasks federal agencies' cybersecurity, information technology, and human resources communities to build a statistical data set of existing and future cybersecurity positions in the OPM Enterprise Human Resources Integration (EHRI) data warehouse by the end of FY2014.
-Content of Premarket Submissions for Management of Cybersecurity in Medical Devices, Notice Food and Drug Administration (FDA) June 14, 2013 I This guidance identifies cybersecurity issues that manufacturers should consider in preparing premarket submissions for medical devices to maintain information confidentiality, integrity, and availability.
-DHS Can Take Actions to Address Its Additional Cybersecurity Responsibilities Department of Homeland Security June 2013 26 The National Protection and Programs Directorate (NPPD) was audited to determine whether the Office of Cybersecurity and Communications had effectively implemented its additional cybersecurity responsibilities to improve the security posture of the federal government.
-Although actions have been taken, NPPD can make further improvements to address its additional cybersecurity responsibilities.
-Mobile Security Reference Architecture Federal CIO Council and the Department of Homeland Security (DHS) May 23, 2013 103 Gives agencies guidance in the secure implementation of mobile solutions through their enterprise architectures.
+Content of Premarket Submissions for Management of Cybersecurity in Medical Devices, Notice FDA June 14, 2013 I This guidance identifies cybersecurity issues that manufacturers should consider in preparing premarket submissions for medical devices to maintain information confidentiality, integrity, and availability.
+DHS Can Take Actions to Address Its Additional Cybersecurity Responsibilities DHS June 2013 26 The National Protection and Programs Directorate (NPPD) was audited to determine whether the Office of Cybersecurity and Communications had effectively implemented its additional cybersecurity responsibilities to improve the security posture of the federal government.
+Although it has made some progress, NPPD can make further improvements to address its additional cybersecurity responsibilities.
+Mobile Security Reference Architecture Federal CIO Council and DHS May 23, 2013 103 Gives agencies guidance in the secure implementation of mobile solutions through their enterprise architectures.
 The document provides in-depth reference architecture for mobile computing.